dagraham/etm-dgraham/README.md

 Used, e.g., in index view.

-- Non-repeating events and non-repeating unfinished tasks: the datetime given in `@s`.
+- Non-repeating events and non-repeating unfinished tasks and records with datetimes: the datetime given in `@s`.
 - Repeating events: the datetime of the first instance falling on or after today or, if none, the datetime of the last instance. (needs updating)
-- Repeating unfinished tasks with `@o r` or `@o k` (the default): the datetime given in `@s`.
+- Repeating unfinished tasks with `@o r` (restart) or `@o k` (keep - the default): the datetime given in `@s`.
 This datetime is automatically updated when an instance is completed to the due datetime of the next instance.
-- Repeating unfinished tasks with `@o s`: the datetime of the first instance falling during or after the current date. (needs updating)
+- Repeating unfinished tasks with `@o s` (skip): the datetime of the first instance falling during or after the current date. (needs updating)
 - Finished tasks: the datetime given in `@f`.
-- Actions: the datetime given in `@f`.
-- Inbox entries, undated record entries, undated, unfinished tasks and someday entries: *None*
+- Inbox entries, undated record entries, undated and unfinished tasks: *None*

 # [Views](#toc)